 The Road Has To Be Made If It Cannot Be Found After Years of Exploration!

 A young entrepreneur named Jaehyeok Ju was the man behind the mystery of KRW 4 billion in annual sales.
-Je launched his company alone and eventually began manufacturing large molds.
+Ju launched his company alone and eventually began manufacturing large molds.
 His success story is remarkable enough to inspire a spirit of enterprise in the minds of young people who face serious unemployment difficulties, as that is also the story of CEO Ju himself.
-Jaehyeok Ju quit Kia Motors when the company was merged with another company.
-He went to Gyeongsan, where he restarted his

-eye on him, believing that he was running a loss-making business.
+According to CEO Ju: “Since a subcontractor orders vary depending on the contractor, I had to diversify the sales structure to stabilize my business.”
+As the owner of a new firm, he began to aggressively penetrate the Japanese market.
+He installed agents in Japan to secure customers, and invested intensively in his operations there.
+But people around him cast a suspicious eye on him, believing that he was running a loss-making business.
 CEO Ju said: “Without generating sales, my ﬁrm invested an average of KRW 100 million per year for six years, giving the people around me cause for concern.
 But this period laid the foundation that today generates 80% of my ﬁrm’s sales, in other words, the sales coming from my exports to Japan.”
 During that challenging period, HIG endeavored to broaden its markets and to execute diverse government-assigned projects based on industry-university cooperation.
 Ju even acquired patents related to the molding of lightweight and high-strength steel plates, in preparation for a solid growth base.

-Notably, the DCM boasts the 5-face machining support system, which is convenient for machining large-size work pieces, and the intelligent machining control and monitoring function, which is designed to enable over 8 hours of non-stop machining, thereby eliminating the assignment of one worker to one machine required with existing machines.
-It thus is of great help to small and medium-size ﬁrms facing manpower difﬁculties and declining proﬁtability.
+Notably, the DCM boasts the 5-face machining support system, which is convenient for machining large-size work pieces, and the intelligent machining control and monitoring function, which is designed to enable over 8 hours of non-stop machining, thereby eliminating the need for one worker to man each machine.
+This is of great help to small and medium-size ﬁrms facing manpower difﬁculties and declining proﬁtability.

-HIG took two years to adjust the DCM to its operating conditions.
+HIG took two years to optimize the DCM to its current operating conditions.
 CEO Ju stated: “All machines take a certain amount of time after being set up to properly perform in their respective manufacturing environments.
 To boost the effectiveness of such machines, we need good cutting tools and peripheral devices.
-Moreover, we should check the machines’ accuracy frequently.
+Moreover, we check the machines’ accuracy frequently.
 When we installed Doosan’s machines, we had to make a lot of effort to adjust them to our working environment, but after a testing period, we stabilized the machines and made them suitable for our manufacturing requirements.
 In this stabilizing process, the most important thing is the ability to respond to after-sales requests.”
 He added that Doosan offered quick and efficient after-sale services, making it possible to shorten the test period.
 Currently, HIG owns two DCMs.

 Young HIG Ceaselessly Takes on Challenges

 As Mazda, Toyota and other Japanese automakers look set to start the production of new vehicles in the second half of this year, 2016 will be a busy year for HIG.
 Towards the end of last year, HIG won orders for the manufacturing of large molds from Malaysia, and expects an estimated KRW 10 billion in sales for this year.
-He added: “Without the manufacturers, there would be no service businesses, and the country’s economy would lose competitiveness.
+Ju added: “Without the manufacturers, there would be no service businesses, and the country’s economy would lose competitiveness.
 To create strong small and medium-size ﬁrms and viable conventional manufacturers, we should find ways of generating future growth and development.
-If there is no way, we will have to follow our own road.”
+If there is no existing path, we will have to create our own road.”
 People are sure to applaud this entrepreneur in his mid-forties who entered the business as a bold young man in his twenties, taking on various difﬁcult challenges but succeeding in the end.
 He now sees great hopes and dreams lying ahead of him.